-You start getting an appreciation for just how huge Ontario is when you realize that the same day you're ice fishing on a picture postcard, snow covered lake in Northern Ontario for rainbow trout, your buddy is wading a river flowing into the Great Lakes in central Ontario, float fishing for the very same species.
+You start getting an appreciation for just how huge Ontario is when you realize that the same day you're ice fishing on a picture postcard, a snow-covered lake in Northern Ontario for rainbow trout, your buddy is wading a river flowing into the Great Lakes in central Ontario, float fishing for the very same species.

 As a matter of fact, as I was preparing my fishing gear for our first foray of the season onto the ice for rainbow trout last week, buddy Derek Strub sent me a note, along with some images, detailing how he was smoking the steelhead.
 Derek has been plying his favourite Lake Huron and Georgian Bay rivers, all the way from the Saugeen and Nottawasaga in the south to the St. Marys River in Sault Ste.
 Marie.